LeMoN107/LeMoN107/README.md

 ## I'm a Student, Deputy-CEO and Developer!
 - 🔭 I’m currently working on a getting into the Adelaide Uni in the Artificial Intelligence computer science course.
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to refine my python skills.
+- 👯 I’m looking to refine my python skills for game hacking.
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Contribute more to Open Source project.
 - ⚡ Fun fact: I love a good anime

 ### Connect with me: